zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-web-app/create-web-app.md

 Once you have your business objects, you'll use them to build a very simple Human Resources application in which every employee belongs to a department, and every department has a location.
 Your goal is to allow your users to add employee names and their departments to the database, and to change that data when necessary.

-**Note:** Although this tutorial shows you how to build a web application using a business object, you can also build Visual Builder applications based on REST services or on databases like Oracle Database Cloud Service.
+**Note:** Although this tutorial shows you how to build a web application using a business object, you can also build Visual Builder applications based on REST services.
 The basic principles of creating applications are the same, no matter what form your data takes.

 ## **STEP 1**: Create a Web Application